davedoesdemos/DatalakeDocs/Availability.md

 Failure scenarios are not a part of the SLA, and so any consideration of failures is separate to the subject of SLA and therefore not related to that number.

 The two services are probably not related and so multiplication of the SLA numbers is mathematically inappropriate since they do not represent the likelihood of a service being unavailable (risk, discussed below).
 The number produced by doing so does not relate to anything in either service and certainly not to both and is therefore effectively a random figure.
 If you added the expected annual outages from each service you would simply end up with a number representing the maximum expected maintenance downtime per year.
 That's only if all services had their allotted outage at different times which is unlikely in highly automated environments with strong SLAs.
 There is no architectural direction to be gleaned from this information, since each outage still must be addressed individually in the architecture to improve your outcome (i.e. less down time of your solution).

+Going back to the example from above, a web service might remain available, making your solution fully available, even if the internal authentication mechanism is offline.
+Artificially connecting their SLAs in this scenario would be unhelpful and would likely lead to unnecessary changes to architecture.
+Instead, services should be considered individually and mitigating changes to architecture made where appropriate based on impact rather than arbitrary numbers.

 ## Risk